 In the discovery phase, the client learns of the existence of the device on the network.
 Subsequently, the identity of the device is verified, and the device is connected to the client.

-R5011: A DEVICE SHOULD sign its UDP discovery traffic using WS-Discovery Compact Signatures [] to ensure the integrity of those messages, and to provide CLIENTs with a mechanism to authenticate the DEVICE as the originator of the messages.
+R5011: A DEVICE SHOULD sign its UDP discovery traffic using WS-Discovery Compact Signatures [WS-Discovery] to provide CLIENTs with a mechanism to verify the integrity of the messages, and to authenticate the DEVICE as the signor of the messages.

+WS-Discovery Compact Signatures use WS-Security [WS-Security] to generate a cryptographic signature that can be used by a CLIENT to verify the validity of the unencrypted message.

 In cases where CLIENTs persist enough information about the credentials and presence of security on a DEVICE to protect against impersonation, the DEVICE may not sign its discovery messages.

 R5012: A DEVICE MUST NOT advertise HTTP scheme addresses the xAddrs fields of WS-Discovery messages.